BC Senior Public Speaking Competition

-All pieces presented at this event must not have been performed at any public speaking event prior to September 1st, 2020.
-This means that speeches at events such as IISPSC 2020 may be reused.
+All pieces presented at this event must not have been performed at any public speaking event prior to September 1st, 2022.

 Schools must provide one judge per two participants (rounded up) for the duration of the tournament.

-Teams that do not supply a judge may be disqualified from the tournament
+Schools that do not fill this judging requirement may have students disqualified from the tournament.

-Judges must be fluent in English and comfortable with following fast-paced speeches using moderate to
+Judges must be above the age of 18, fluent in English and comfortable with following fast-paced speeches using moderate to high-level vocabulary.

-All students are required to have a school-approved "chaperone" online at all times.
-The DSABC accepts no liability for any student left unsupervised at any DSABC-sponsored event, whether online or in-person.
+All students are required to have a school-approved "chaperone" present at all times.
+The DSABC accepts no liability for any student left unsupervised at any DSABC-sponsored event.

 A chaperone can be a coach, teacher sponsor or parent/guardian who is authorized by their child’s school and is willing to take on all chaperone related responsibilities.

 All adults acting as chaperones are expected to uphold the DSABC Code of Ethics.

 Friday, November 25th